shenoydotme/hugo-goa/README.md

 hugo new posts/first.md
 ````

-You can now go ahead an edit the newly created file under the `content` directory.
+You can now go ahead and edit the newly created file under the `content` directory.
 Once you are finished editing, to have hugo generate the page, set `draft = false` in the articles front matter.

 ### Organizing pages

-The above example demonstrates how to create a pages and posts.
+The above example demonstrates how to create pages and posts.
 Hugo automatically applies the list templates for a directory of pages/posts, which works well for blogs and posts.
-However, you may want at times want to override this behavior and create a standalone page (like an about page or projects page) or have more control of what content is listed from within the directory.
-In such cases, you can override the default behavior by placing an index.md file in the corresponding content
+However, you may want at times to override this behavior and create a standalone page (like an about page or projects page) or have more control of what content is listed from within the directory.
+In such cases, you can override the default behavior by placing an index.md file in the corresponding content directory.
-directory.

 ````
 hugo new projects/index.md